Spend Analysis 101:

 Once you have narrowed the scope down, you can now capture your spend data and consolidate all of it into one central database.
 Data is usually in different formats, different languages and different currencies, so collecting it into one a single source might be challenging, but there are programs available to make this step easier.

-Step 3: Data Classification
+Step 3: Data Cleansing

 Cleansing is about detecting inaccuracies and removing corrupt records and redundancies from a set of data.
 This includes finding and eliminating errors and discrepancies in descriptions and transactions to ensure its accuracy.
 Through data cleansing, you can identify which contacts in your database are incomplete or irrelevant.
 Typographical errors are removed and missing codes are validated and corrected for up-to-date information.